absmach/magistrala-docs/docs/messaging.md

 ## MQTT-over-WS

-Mainflux also supports [MQTT-over-WS][mqtt-over-websockets], along with pure WS protocol. this bring numerous benefits for IoT applications that are derived from the properties of MQTT - like QoS and PUB/SUB features.
+Magistrala also supports [MQTT-over-WS][mqtt-over-websockets], along with pure WS protocol. this bring numerous benefits for IoT applications that are derived from the properties of MQTT - like QoS and PUB/SUB features.

-There are 2 reccomended Javascript libraries for implementing browser support for Mainflux MQTT-over-WS connectivity:
+There are 2 reccomended Javascript libraries for implementing browser support for Magistrala MQTT-over-WS connectivity:

 1. [Eclipse Paho JavaScript Client][paho-js]
 2. [MQTT.js][mqttjs]

-As WS is an extension of HTTP protocol, Mainflux exposes it on port `8008`, so it's usage is practically transparent.
+As WS is an extension of HTTP protocol, Magistrala exposes it on port `8008`, so it's usage is practically transparent.
 Additionally, please notice that since same port as for HTTP is used (`8008`), and extension URL `/mqtt` should be used - i.e. connection URL should be `ws://<host_addr>/mqtt`.

 For quick testing you can use [HiveMQ UI tool][websocket-client].

-Here is an example of a browser application connecting to Mainflux server and sending and receiving messages over WebSocket using MQTT.js library:
+Here is an example of a browser application connecting to Magistrala server and sending and receiving messages over WebSocket using MQTT.js library:

 ```javascript
 <script src="https://unpkg.com/mqtt/dist/mqtt.min.js"></script>